2.20 Graduate Assistants

 C. Department(s), program(s), or office(s) decide which students to employ.
 When a decision is made, they complete a Graduate Assistantship Agreement form and Employment Eligibility Verification Form I-9 for each student they wish to employ and send the forms to the appropriate college/dean or designated representative for approval.
 The agreement and I-9 are then forwarded to the Graduate School for final processing.
 The Graduate School will be responsible for the other elements required to complete the agreements, i.e., Internal Revenue Service (IRS) forms, Ohio Public Employees Retirement System (OPERS) forms, satisfactory completion of the OPT, tuition remissions, and input of the appropriate information into the Banner HR/Payroll system.

-All assistantship agreements should be forwarded to the Graduate School at least five weeks before the beginning of the quarter.
+All assistantship agreements should be forwarded to the Graduate School at least five weeks before the beginning of the semester.
 It is important to meet this deadline so that all the processing requirements can be completed in time for the assistants to be paid during the first regularly scheduled pay period.

-Wright State University has made a commitment to abide by the Council on Graduate Schools guideline that prospective students be given until April 15 to accept any assistantship offer.
+Wright State University has made a commitment to abide by the Council on Graduate Schools' guideline that prospective students be given until April 15 to accept any assistantship offer.
 Details of the CGS Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants can be found at http://www.cgsnet.org/?tabid=201.

 D. The Graduate School reviews the assistantship agreements.
 For legal reasons, major errors found on assistantship agreements will not be corrected by the Graduate School, but will be referred to the academic unit/department/office that prepared the agreement for correction or revision.
 Corrected or revised agreements should be signed by the student acknowledging the changes.